Gluten Free Waffle Tales

 Consistency Most of All (Vata Season, Part 2, Daily Habits + Rituals)

 One of the main principles of Ayurveda is that like increases like and opposites balance.
-If you have an excess of Vata (air + space) in your body, mind, and emotions, then you’re likely moving from activity to activity, not finishing things, are all over the place with your thoughts, and your daily health & wellness routine is non-existent.
-You may experience sleeplessness, heightened anxiety, and irregular hunger, eating, and digestion.
+If you have an excess of Vata (air + space) in your body, mind, and emotions, then you’re likely moving from activity to activity, not finishing things, are all over the place with your thoughts, and you’re having a hard time sticking to a daily health & wellness routine.
+You may experience sleeplessness, heightened anxiety, and irregular hunger, eating, and digestion issues such as bloating, gas, and constipation.
 So what would be helpful is not more of the same.

-There’s actually quite a growing number of Ayurvedic teachers who feel our modern way of life has nearly everyone in Vata excess.
-In that case, most of us would benefit from these habits.
+There’s actually quite a growing number of Ayurvedic teachers who feel our modern way of life has put nearly everyone in Vata excess.
+In that case, most of us would benefit from these habits any time of year.

 So what does Ayurveda recommend specifically?
 Here are three helpful habits to begin balancing Vata.